FrankieFinancial/onboarding-widget/README.md

 - [ ] Customize success page content
 - [ ] Customize progress bar range, start value and end value
 - [ ] Dispatch events on every step of the progress of the user to allow greater interaction between the host platform and the widget
+- [ ] Create public credentials that can be used directly by the frontend, with no backend required

 ## All current options and their defaults
 ```typescript